 It’s not easy to get there by public transportation, so you’ll need to book a shuttle or a tour.
 We visited via a tour that included snorkeling, a visit to the mangroves, and lunch at Playa Blanca.

 Due to covid, the snorkeling consisted of goggles only, and most of the lifejackets were too big, making it more of a pleasant float than true snorkeling.
 The visit to the mangroves involved going about 20 feet into the mangroves, where the guide hand-fed some wild crab-eating raccoons.
 We are not fans of feeding wild animals as part of any tourist experience.
 The boat then backed out of the mangroves.

 We recommend skipping the snorkeling tour, and either doing a tour that includes a visit to the nearby National Aviary or taking a shuttle directly to the beach.

-Check Prices: Playa Blanca and National Aviary Tour
+Book Now: Playa Blanca and National Aviary Tour

 There is a shuttle run by Hostel Mamallena.
 It is 50K pesos round trip per person.
 They run shuttles at 8:30, 12, and 5 pm heading to the beach, and return shuttles at 10:30, 3, and 8:30.
 They include a discount at a specific restaurant, but you are free to wander as you like and eat where you choose.
 Shuttles leave from Hostel Mamallena in Calle Media Luna in the old town.